openharmony/docs/en/application-dev/reference/arkui-ts/ts-universal-attributes-monopolize-events.md

 >  **NOTE**
 >
->  This feature is supported since API Version 11.
+>  This feature is supported since API version 11.
 Updates will be marked with a superscript to indicate their earliest API version.

 ## monopolizeEvents